rmupap/rmupap.github.io/curriculum/index.md

 <h4 class="" id="501">PAS 501 Digitally Literate Reflective Practitioner</h4>

 This course addresses the ever-changing use of technology in academic and healthcare settings.
 Students are empowered to become more effective and efficient learners and clinicians by grasping critical digital concepts and mastering multiple technologies.
 An emphasis on learning theory serves as a consistent thread for the duration of this course, with particular focus on how the latest technologies can support evidence-based educational approaches to maximizing learning in adults.
 Students discover how they can optimize patient care through reflective practice, high proficiency digital literacy, and dedication to evidence-based practice and lifelong-learning.
-Topics covered include but are not limited to: personal knowledge management, cloud and web-based data synchronization, personalized search aggregation, and real-time collaborative problem-solving and documentation.
-Moreover, students are challenged via clinical case vignettes to apply learned skills, demonstrating proficiences related to computerized documentation, point-of-care clinical information resources, collaborative networking, and human-computer-patient interface optimization.
+Topics covered include but are not limited to: personal knowledge management, cloud and web-based data synchronization, personalized search aggregation, and real-time collaborative problem solving and documentation.
+Moreover, students are challenged via clinical case vignettes to apply learned skills, demonstrating proficiencies related to computerized documentation, point-of-care clinical information resources, collaborative networking, and human-computer-patient interface optimization.

 {{ page.backtotable }}

 <h4 class="" id="502">PAS 502 History and Physical Exam</h4>

 This course challenges students to develop the knowledge and skills required to competently elicit a comprehensive and problem-specific medical history.
 Students are taught principles of physical examination and develop foundational skills including inspection, auscultation, percussion, and palpation.
-Focus on normal exam findings are emphasized to provide students a solid foundation for recognition of abnormal findings in later courses and eventual practice.
+A focus on normal exam findings are emphasized to provide students a solid foundation for recognition of abnormal findings in later courses and eventual practice.
 Recording and documentation of medical records is introduced and practiced.
 This course focuses on adult exam and documentation.
 Specific material for pediatric and geriatric examination is addressed in their respective courses.

 {{ page.backtotable }}